Scholarships |

 - Letters of Recommendation: Most scholarships require you to submit letters of recommendation when you apply for consideration.
 These letters usually include information about your academic and co-curricular achievements, as well as a personal assessment of who you are.
 Teachers, counselors, coaches, employers, clergy, and other adults who know you well are good people to ask for letters of recommendation.
 Please allow two weeks for this process.

-Tips for Filling Out Scholarship Applications
+Best Tips for Filling Out Scholarship Applications

 - Type the application if possible.